spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 ## Workloads

-Anything classified as a Spinnaker server group besides CronJobs and Jobs is rendered on the __Clusters__ tab in Spinnaker.
+Anything classified as a Spinnaker server group is rendered on the __Clusters__ tab in Spinnaker.
 If possible, any pods owned by the workload are rendered as well.

 | __Resource__ | _Deploy_ | _Delete_ | _Scale_ | _Undo Rollout_ | _Pause Rollout_ | _Resume Rollout_ | Versioned | Stability |